vmware-tanzu/sonobuoy/README.md

 [![Build Status][1]][2]

-**NOTE:**
-Sonobuoys master branch is in high flux atm, and if you are looking for a more stable version please checkout the v0.10.0 tag.

 ## Overview

 Heptio Sonobuoy is a diagnostic tool that makes it easier to understand the state of a Kubernetes cluster by running a set of [Kubernetes][3] conformance tests in an accessible and non-destructive manner.
 It is a customizable, extendable, and cluster-agnostic way to generate clear, informative reports about your cluster.